chipsalliance/chips-alliance-website/content/workgroups/_index.md

 ---
 title: Workgroups
 description: >-
    The CHIPS Alliance hosts multiple open source Projects.
 Similar Projects are organized into Workgroups.
-Each Project elects a representative to participate on the TSC.
+Each Project elects a representative to participate on the TAC.
 image_path: images/feature/48302011232_72f8ed17c8_o.jpg
 ---